 Research activities

-Our research activities involve the modelling and analysis of complex biological, ecological and socioeconomic systems.
-We are particularly interested in the organisation of such complex adaptive systems and in their emergent properties.
+Our research activities involve the modelling and analysis of biological, ecological and socioeconomic systems.
+We are particularly interested in the organisation of such systems and in their emergent properties.
 We typically develop and work with continuous-time, differential equation models and agent-based models and we touch on aspects pertaining to systems theory, nonlinear dynamics, collective behaviour, evolution, and acclimation.
 Some of our current projects focus on biodiversitiy, incuding biodiversity and ecosystem function relationships, biogeochemical cycling of carbon and other major elements, N2 fixation, biogenic calcification and ocean acidification, extreme paleoclimatic events and their connections of ocean biogeochemistry, impact of pollution on seabirds and marine megafauna, trait adaptation, behavioural economics, opinion dynamics, and collapse of ancient societies.
 Plankton ecosystems, coral reefs, human-resource interactions, and cognitive biases are currently at the centre of our research activities.

 Research highlights